yogeshrnaik/projects/README.md

 Live version here: http://online-matrimony.appspot.com/

+### spring-security-tutorial
+This project here is based on original project at: https://github.com/krams915/spring-security-tutorial It differs from the original project in following aspects:
+- Database model changed a bit
+- Added a new role ROLE_HR
+- Users that can be used to login to the applications: user/1234, hr/1234 and admin/1234

 ### SpringMVCHibernate
 Sample project in Spring MVC + Hibernate + Maven + MySQL + Tomcat 8.0 + Eclipse